 Four things are common in nonhuman animals and a sense-blind human having an unhealthy or empty mind: eating, sleeping, mating, and defending.
-Mind infatuated with Bikaar (lust,anger, greed, etc.) is not only restless, it also acts like animals (ਪਸੂ ਵਿਰਤੀ-animal nature) — functions primarily on instinct, not much reasoning or discernment (Bibek Budh).
+Mind infatuated with Bikaar (lust,anger, greed, etc.) is not only restless, it also behaves and lives like animals while alive (ਪਸੂ ਵਿਰਤੀ-animal nature) — functions primarily on instinct, not much reasoning or discernment (Bibek Budh).

 The Gurbani has used many similes to help us understand this animal nature of the human mind.
 With these examples, the SGGS helps us understand the Gurmat Sidhaant (in the English language, there is no word equivalent to Sidhaant-ਸਿਧਾਂਤ).